danielnuriyev/danielnuriyev.github.io/README.md

 - Agnostic.
 Just like a scientist, an agnostic does not deny that the reality is far from being fully explored.
 But an agnostic extends this attitude towards the spiritual and teh devine.
 - Believer.
 Just like a scientist, a believer can be absolutely rational.
 Like an agnostic, a believer realizes that the reality is way beyond our current knowledge.
 In addition, a believer treats the spiritual as absolutely real.
 There may be no base for this belief, or maybe the believer accepts upon him/herself a specific idea about the spiritual, either his/her own or an existing.
 A believer may even practice religious rituals such as speaking to his/her idea of the spiritual, like praying to the Creator of the world.
 But a believer does not attempt to change him/herself in order to experience the spiritual.
 - Mystic.
 A mystic is a person who changes him/herself to experience the spiritual.
 This text is for this person.
+- Divine.
+A divine being living in this world who does not need a proof that he/she exists because he/she simply exists.
+Such a person preserves the awareness and acts selflessly for the spiritual growth of the world.

+This text is for a person who needs a proof that the spiritual exists.

 ## Spiritual preconditions